ddnexus/pagy/docs/api/keyset.md

 - You pass an `uniquely ordered` `set` and `Pagy::Keyset` queries the page of records.
 - It keeps track of the `latest` fetched  record by encoding its `keyset` attributes into the `page` query string param of the
   `next` URL.
-- At each request, the `:page` is decoded and used to prepare a `when` clause that filters out the records already fetched, and the `:limit` of requested records is pulled.
+- At each request, the `:page` is decoded and used to prepare a `when` clause that filters the newest records, and the `:limit` of records is pulled.
 - You know that you reached the end of the collection when `pagy.next.nil?`.

 ## ORMs